FirstLegoLeague/launcher/docs/userguide.md

 **Advanced**

-Configure the software logging level and Network Adaptor.
+Configure the Network Connection and software Log Level.

+Press `Save` to make the change permanent.
+It is not necessary to restart the TMS app after changing the Network Connection.

+Note: After the available network adaptors on your computer changes (such was when you turn Wi-Fi on), you will need to restart the TMS app for the change to be updated in thi screen.

 ### About

-Information about this software, including how to contact the developers.
+Information about this software, including how to contact the developers and how to submit bug reports or request support.
+See [Bug reports and feedback](#bug-reports-and-feedback)

 ### Help